Build Your Confirmed Opt-In List: 9 Tips for Writing a Welcome Message

 The way you welcome people lays the foundation of your future relationships.
 This is one of the most precious moments in your overall email marketing program.
 Someone has just expressed the interest in your services or products and has given his consent to receive your mailings.
 You’ve got the reader’s attention and, what is most important, you’ve got their email address and permission to email them.

 So, at this step of the email marketing program your objective is to welcome a new subscriber as a precious member of your list and show yourself to good advantage.
 You won’t have another chance to make the first impression on the subscriber so you have to get the most out of your welcome message.
 A slipshod and untimely sent message can turn people off your company.
-A skilful message creates a good reputation and defines you as serious email marketer.
+A skillful message creates a good reputation and defines you as serious email marketer.

 Email delivery services often provide their customers with a default pre-compiled welcome message.
-It usually says that the email address email@example.com was added to the list X. Not very engaging, right?
-So, you should compile your own welcome message to win the subscriber’s favour up front.
+It usually says that the email address firstname.lastname@example.org was added to the list X. Not very engaging, right?
+So, you should compile your own welcome message to win the subscriber’s favor up front.

 Here is a list of 9 quick tips on what you should include into your welcome email: